Despacito0o/FreeRTOS/docs/en/FreeRTOS-Project-Improvement-Guide.md

 ### 9. Optimize SysTick Interrupt Handling

 Earlier, we commented out the `xPortSysTickHandler` definition in FreeRTOSConfig.h.
-Now we need to standardize SysTick interrupt handling:
+Now we need to standardize the SysTick interrupt handling:

-1. Open port.c, find the xPortSysTickHandler function
+1. Open port.c and find the xPortSysTickHandler function
-2. Modify the SysTick_Handler function in stm32f10x_it.c, adding FreeRTOS scheduler-related code:
+2. Modify the SysTick_Handler function in stm32f10x_it.c by adding FreeRTOS scheduling related code:

 ```c
 #include "stm32f10x_it.h"